-Postdoctoral training in development and genetics, Howard Hughes Medical Institute, University of California at San Francisco
+- Postdoctoral training in Development and Genetics, Howard Hughes Medical Institute, University of California San Francisco, San Francisco, CA

-Ph.D. in biochemistry, Dartmouth Medical School, Hanover, N.H.
+- PhD in Biochemistry, Dartmouth Medical School, Hanover, New Hampshire.

 Wang, S., Hu, C., and J. Zhu.
 (2010) Distinct and temporal roles of nucleosomal remodeling and histone deacetylation in the repression of the hTERT gene.
 Mol.
 Biol.
 Cell.
 21, 821–832.

 Mathew, R., Jia, W., Sharma, A., Zhao, Y., Clarke, L.E., Cheng, X., Wang, H., Salli, U., Vrana, K.E., Robertson, G.P., Zhu, J., and S. Wang.
 (2010) Robust activation of the human but not mouse telomerase gene during the induction of pluripotency.
 FASEB J. 24, 2702-2715.

 Jia, W., Wang, S., Horner, J. W., Wang, N., Wang, H., Gunther, E. J., DePinho, R. A., and Zhu, J. (2011) A BAC transgenic reporter recapitulates in vivo regulation of human telomerase reverse transcriptase in development and tumorigenesis.
 FASEB J. 25, 979-989.
 (Co-first authorship)

 Cheng, D., Wang, S., Jia, W., Zhao, Y., Zhang, F., Kang, J., and J. Zhu.
 (2017) Regulation of human and mouse telomerase genes by genomic contexts and transcription factors during embryonic stem cell differentiation.
 Scientific Reports 7(1):16444 (doi:10.1038/s41598-017-16764-w)